 Your choice may come down to personal preference, but Taroyan does recommend going digital.
 “Digital thermometers are the most accurate and fastest to use, however, they’re expensive,” she says.
 “If you’re unable to get a digital thermometer, the next recommendation would be a regular oral thermometer.”

 Taroyan says a fever is not a reason to rush to the doctor, generally speaking.

-“Fever by itself is not dangerous until it reaches 106°F,” she says.
-“But, in the context of other neurological findings, like lethargy, it requires an emergency visit.”
+“Fever by itself is not dangerous, until it reaches 106 degrees F,” she says.
+“But, in the context of other neurological findings like lethargy, it requires an emergency visit.”

 She recommends scheduling an appointment with your doctor or visiting urgent care if:

-- Your temperature is greater than or equal to 103°F
+- Your temperature is greater than or equal to 103 degrees F.

-- You’ve had a fever for more than 3 days
+- You’ve had a fever for more than three days.

 If you are concerned you might have COVID-19, you can call your doctor to see if you should be tested.
 Although the range of coronavirus symptoms is wide, they include cough, shortness of breath, loss of taste or smell, congestion, nausea or vomiting.
 If you have emergency warning signs of COVID-19, such as trouble breathing, pressure in the chest, inability to stay awake, confusion or bluish lips or face, seek emergency care.